-Are you ready to spend 10 days in Kyushu?
+Are you ready to book a trip to Kyushu and spend 10 days on the island?

-Kyushu Island may not be as well known as the rest of Japan but the island is excellent for anyone who wants to get off the beaten path and explore something different.
+Kyushu Island may not be as well known as the rest of Japan, but the island is excellent for anyone who wants to get off the beaten path and explore something different in Japan.

 I hope you like my 10 day Kyushu travel itinerary!
 I planned it exclusively for any solo travellers who want to see Kyushu Island on a budget.
 Let me know in the comments if you like the itinerary or any suggestions on improving it.

 You might also like these other posts on solo travel in Japan: